 WEST PINTO to OAK FLAT

 Even though the Superstitions butt right up against Phoenix, essentially no-one visits the eastern side of the range.
 That’s a shame, because the area is chock-full of history, big views, and easy walking.
+If you looking for something a little tougher consider adding on the nearby Cuff Button or Campaign Trails for seriously tough climbs but worthwhile views:

 DISTANCE: 2.5 mi each way